77: Minion: Impossible

 So if there's an area that you couldn't get to before,

-But yeah, I'm also curious because I really enjoyed the mechanics and I like how different it feels, but I'm curious how long it would take before I'd be like, man, I just really want to like
+But yeah, I'm also curious because I really enjoy the mechanics and I like how different it feels.
+But I'm curious how long it would take before I'd be like, man, I just really want to like

 kill a guy though, you know?

-yeah, that's my, I, I, from having played the new-ish Prince of Persia, my big takeaway from that is I loved the combat.
+yeah, that's my, from having played the new-ish Prince of Persia, my big takeaway from that is I loved the combat.

-I loved being able to pull off some, like, really cool parry things, and it would give you, like, great cutscenes, and the boss fights were amazing.
+I loved being able to pull off some like really cool parry things and give you like great cutscenes.
+And the boss fights were amazing.

 Or doing like a cool, I'm swinging from ropes and that's pretty fun.